Skip to content

 Missouri Assistive Technology Program

-This service supports people with disabilities who need communication devices.
+Support for people with disabilities who need communication tools and assistive technology resources.

 (800) 647-8557